sveinpg/build-your-own-react/README.md

 In many ways React components are like JavaScript functions.
 Just like functions, they accept arbitrary input.
 All input values are passed to the component in a single object called `props`.
-Props are used to customise components, and enables us to re-use components.
+Props are used to customise components, and they enable component re-use.

 For example, this code renders "Hello, NDC" on the page.